 Cormonachan Woodlands Association based in Loch Goil manages the Cormonachan Woodlands for the project members from 2015 with a Memorandum of Understanding from the Forestry Enterprise Scotland currently until 31st November 2026.
 Anyone interested in volunteering to help with conservation should contact the association, as help is always needed… If you are interested in supporting the Association by joining us, would you please complete the Membership Application Form – membership runs from 1st April to 31st March annually or if renewing your membership please complete the Membership Renewal Form and return it to The Secretary, Cormonachan Woodlands Association, Cruach House, Carrick Castle, Argyll, PA24 8AF – Thank you.

-Cormonachan Woodlands Association, a not-for-profit organisation, has raised all the funding for a new car park that is now open – Now we are seeking funding for a new path to the old village at Upper Cormonachan and the waterfalls so if you can help us with a donation, we would be very grateful.
+Cormonachan Woodlands Association, a not-for-profit organisation, has raised all the funding for the Red Squirrel Hide, Contemplation Shelter and a new car park that are now all open – Now we are seeking funding for a new path to the old village at Upper Cormonachan and the waterfalls so if you can help us with a donation, we would be very grateful.

 If you would like to join the Association please complete the Membership Application Form